coding-beagle/CTKEasyEditor/README.md

 To be implemented soon:

 - Some basic theme management
-- Improve user-friendliness, e.g. Undos, Save Projects, Etc
+- Improve user-friendliness, e.g. Undos, Save Projects, Better Snapping

 Yes, the UI looks bad right now.
 Yes, I will rework it using this tool when I make a version of it that works adequately.